NYC Women’s Fund FAQ

 How do I supply further information to the panel about my work samples?

 You have the option of including notes and comments about your work samples in the metadata field.
 Once you have selected and uploaded your file, an additional metadata field will appear in the application form.
-Please include additional information about the work samples here.
+Please include additional information about the work samples there.

 Why are you collecting demographic data from applicants and who has access?

-By completing this information you are helping NYFA secure future funding.
-Your responses will remain anonymous and will not be linked to your identifying information.
 NYFA is committed to supporting individuals from all backgrounds and disciplines and will continue to work towards values of equity, diversity, inclusion, and accessibility across all programs.
-Read NYFA’s DEIA statement on our website: https://www.nyfa.org/Content/Show/About-NYFA
+Read NYFA’s DEIA statement on our website.